Young Photographers Workshops

 LightField organizes a free, multi-day photography workshop for teens from underserved areas of Hudson that centers on camera basics, alternative processes, visual literacy, and writing.
 Designed and led by artist and teacher Saskia Kahn, our curriculum is tailored to fit the theme of each year’s festival.
 Students’ work is shown at LightField, where their friends and family join us to celebrate opening night, and other programming throughout the festival.

 Teens from Perfect Ten Afterschool program got up close and personal with nature by exploring a farm and the riverfront.
 They created silhouettes and postcards, wrote artist statements, and gave feedback to one another.
 Final images were exhibited at NYC’s Half King Photo Series, a sister project of LightField.

-Local teens from the Hudson Youth Center and Perfect Ten participated in photography workshops led by faculty from the International Center of Photography (ICP) focusing on visual literacy, self-portraiture, and empowerment through storytelling.
+Local teens from the Hudson Youth Center and Perfect Ten participated in photography workshops led by Jaime Schlesinger and Widline Cadet from the International Center of Photography.
+The workshop focused on visual literacy, self-portraiture, and empowerment through storytelling.
 The teens’ images were featured in LightField Festival's exhibition as a way of highlighting voices from the community in the overall program.